syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## created

-The `created` event is triggered after HeatMap is completely rendered.

-{% previewsample "page.domainurl/code-snippet/heatmap/events-cs9" %}
+After HeatMap has been completely rendered, the [created](../api/heatmap/#created) event is triggered.

 ## legendRender

-The `legendRender` event is triggered before the legend is rendered.
-To know more about the arguments of this event, refer [here](../api/heatmap/legendrender/).
+The [legendRender](../api/heatmap/legendrender/) event is triggered before the legend is rendered.
+To know more about the arguments of this event, refer [here](../api/heatmap/iLegendRenderEventArgs/).

 {% if page.publishingplatform == "typescript" %}